rust-lang/rustc-dev-guide/src/contributing.md

 them instead of a random person.
 This is entirely optional.

 You can also assign a random reviewer from a specific team by writing `r? rust-lang/groupname`.
+As an example,
-So if you were making a diagnostics change, then you could get a reviewer from the diagnostics team by adding:
+if you were making a diagnostics change, then you could get a reviewer from the diagnostics team by adding:

     r? rust-lang/diagnostics